 There is a “Natural Order of Things”

-Here’s the thing: toilet paper isn’t really on anyone’s radar until you reach for it and realize there’s no more on the darn roll.
+Here’s the thing: Toilet paper isn’t really on anyone’s radar until you reach for it and realize there’s no more on the roll.

 Instead, embrace the Natural Order of Things.

-The Natural Order of Things is what happens when I, an avid fly fisherman, see a marketing message that speaks directly to my desire to get out from behind this computer to float a dry fly in front of a big, beautiful pike in an area I’ve never seen before; my craving to feel the sun on my back and not hear the ping of another email landing in my inbox.
+The Natural Order of Things is what happens when an avid fly fisherman sees a marketing message that speaks directly to his desire to get out from behind a computer to float a dry fly in front of a big, beautiful pike in an area he hasn’t seen before; there’s a craving to feel the sun and not hear the ping of another email landing in the inbox.

-It’s more of a conversation that takes takes place, where the focus is not the activity or product itself—but on the passion, the appreciation, the transformation behind the activity.
-These are what implies your marketing message without you ever needing to spell out the mechanics of what you’re selling.
+It’s more of a conversation that takes takes place, where the focus is not the activity or product itself—but on the passion, the appreciation, and the transformation behind the activity.
+These are implied in your marketing message without you ever needing to spell out the mechanics of what you’re selling.